Supporting multiple build configurations with Yocto

 Having separate build directories also means that builds for both configurations cannot be performed at the same time

-instance, and products of one build cannot be easily used in another build.
+using the same bitbake instance, and products of one build cannot be easily used in another build.

 Yocto has a solution for this problem: multiconfig.